Martres-Tolosane

 Martres-Tolosane (/fr/; Martras Tolosana) is a commune in the Haute-Garonne department, Southwestern France.
 The town is a circulade indicating that it had been a fortified village during the middle ages.
 Martres-Tolosane station has rail connections to Toulouse, Pau and Tarbes.

+The commune is listed as a Village étape.

 Geography

 The commune is bordered by nine other communes: Terrebasse and Sana to the north, Mondavezan to the northeast, Palaminy to the east, Mauran across the river Garonne to the southeast, Roquefort-sur-Garonne to the south across the river Garonne to the south, Boussens to the southwest, Le Fréchet to the east, and finally by Marignac-Laspeyres to the northwest.

 The river Garonne flows through the commune, forming a border between Mauran and Roquefort-sur-Garonne.

 History

 The Roman villa of Chiragan was built on the bank of the Garonne, in the reign of Augustus, on the road from Toulouse to Lugdunum Convenarum and onward to Dax.
 The villa grew in size and importance in the second and third centuries, with lands stretching several kilometers around.
 When the villa was abandoned, some of its stones were used to used to build the citadel of Angonia probably during the Umayyad invasion of Gaul in the early 8th century.
 Around the citadel, a fortified village grew up.

 Remains of an early Christian necropolis have been discovered in the town and it seems likely that this is where the name Martes-Tolosane comes from.
 Martres (or regional variations such as martory, martrois, etc) was an early medieval word of latin origin indicating a cemetery or the resting place of christian martyrs.

 In the Middle Ages, the village was guarded by towers, a donjon, surrounding wall, moat and drawbridges.
 The fortified village (which dates from the beginning of the 13th century) had two ramparts 5 m high.
 Martres-Tolosane was home to a significant local nobility and numerous businesses and craftsmen who made this place prosper for centuries, including earthenware workshops from the 18th century.